diefenbach/django-lfc/docs/developer/tutorials/application/content_type.rst

         class Meta:
             model = Event
             fields = ("title", "slug", "description", "start", "end")

 1-6:
     Default imports from python and django.

 9:
     BaseContent is the base class from which all LFC content types should inherit.

-10:
-    Import the utility method to register a content type.

-12:
+11:
     The new content type.
 Inherits from BaseContent.

-15/16:
+14/15:

     Adds default Django fields to the content type, in this case two date/time fields.

-18-21
+17-20
     The form method is the only method which has to be implemented by a LFC content type.
 It has to return the form to add/edit the related content type.

-23-28
+22-27
     Default Django model form to add/edit the Event type.